AnonymerNiklasistanonym/FtpFileChangeDetecterPython/README.md

 # Important
 This script was developed for the `CRON` task scheduler.
+That means it is really quick finished but doesn't loop every for example 5 minutes.

-Install the simple GUI with this command:
+To do this yourself very efficient Install the simple GUI for the `CRON` task scheduler with this command:
 ```
 sudo apt-get install gnome-schedule
 ```